andrewwestling/dotfiles/README.md

 ```

 ## Sublime Text

+> ⛔️ Deprecate this but also mackup can handle this

 - Run the `brew cask install` command above to install Sublime Text 3.
 - Install [Package Control](https://packagecontrol.io/installation)